yorek/azure-sql-db-samples/samples/07-network-latency/README.md

 In this samples several techniques to send a set of data are compared agains a chatty solution, so that you can see the difference in performances.

 Make sure you have an empty database in Azure SQL and then create the needed database objects, by using the script in the `./dotnet/sql` folder.
-Create the `app.config` file starting from the provided template, and add the connection string for the database you will use in the test.
+Create the `.env` file starting from the provided sample, and add the connection string for the database you will use in the test.
 Then, as usual, run `dotnet run` to run the app.

 Here's some results after running the samples app in a Azure VM running in the same Azure Region of the target database, loading 1000 rows to Azure SQL using BC_Gen5_2 service objective: